Zicocoo/COMP1044_CW_G21/README.md

 - 🤝 Click "Apache" and "MySQL" start button.

-Check all the data from the dataset are inserted to phpMyAdmin's library.
+"Check all the data from the dataset are inserted to phpMyAdmin's library."

 - 📝 Type the link in Chrome(recommended web browser) :